Techniques for Effective Root Cause Analysis

 3. Collect data: Gather relevant data, documents, and reports associated with the problem, including incident reports, logs, metrics, and historical information.Ā

-4. Identify possible causes: Brainstorm and list potential contributing factors or causes of the problem.
+4. Identify possible causes: Brainstorm and list potential contributing factors or primary causes of the problem.
 Encourage open and independent thinking within the team to generate a comprehensive list.Ā

 6. Investigate root causes: Thoroughly monitor each potential root cause by gathering additional data, conducting interviews, and using analytical tools.
 Understand the sequence of events and interactions that led to the problem.Ā